Name: Krushevskiy Aleksandr Nikolayevich

 Case History

-In January 2024, the Investigative Committee opened a criminal case in Birobidzhan against unidentified persons for involvement in the activities of an extremist organization.
-13 days later, the homes of elderly Anatoliy Artamonov and Aleksandr Krushevskiy, who is hearing impaired, were searched.
-In January 2025, the investigator chose a restriction measure for the believers in the form of a recognizance agreement, and two days later he also charged them with participation in the activities of an extremist organization.
+In January 2024, the Investigative Committee initiated a criminal case in Birobidzhan against unidentified persons for involving others in the activity of an extremist organization.
+After 13 days, the homes of elderly Anatoliy Artamonov and Aleksandr Krushevskiy, who is hearing impaired, were searched.
+In January 2025, the investigator placed the believers under a recognizance agreement, and two days later he also charged them with participating in the activity of an extremist organization.
 The reason for this was peaceful conversations about the Bible with two women.
 In February 2025, both Jehovah’s Witnesses were added to the Rosfinmonitoring list of extremists, and the case was taken to court.
 The prosecutor requested 4.5 years in a penal colony for the believers.
-In July, the court sentenced Krushevskiy and Artamonov to 5 years of suspended sentence with restriction of freedom for 1.5 years.
+In July, the court gave Krushevskiy and Artamonov a 5-year suspended sentence with 1.5 years restriction of freedom.

 Back to top